ramakrishnannec/isomerpages-ncss/pages/terms-of-use.md

 #### **Privacy Statement**

-Please click here [URL to Privacy Statement] to view this Website’s Privacy Statement.
+Please [click here](/privacy/) to view this Website’s Privacy Statement.
 Please review the Privacy Statement to understand how President’s Challenge collects, uses and discloses information collected and received from you.

 #### **Governing law**